Triple zero process

 When you call triple zero, Telstra will ask: police, fire or ambulance?

 If you are calling from a mobile phone, you will then be asked: Which state are you calling from?

 Your call will then be connected to a triple zero operator who will help you.

 The operator will need two pieces of information:

 the address where you need police, fire or ambulance to come

 View the information sheet on the Triple Zero process:

-If you call from a mobile phone, the Triple Zero operator will not know where you are or receive a GPS location.
-You will be asked by Telstra which State you are calling from.
-If you are in Victoria, you will be transferred to an ESTA 000 operator.
+If you call from a mobile phone, the triple zero operator will not know where you are or receive a GPS location.
+You will be asked by Telstra which state you are calling from.
+If you are in Victoria, you will be transferred to an ESTA triple zero operator.

 Efforts are underway Australia-wide to introduce technologies into mobile telephone networks that will automatically deliver a caller's GPS location.
 Until that occurs, we encourage smart phone users to download the Emergency+ app.

 The app is free of charge and available for download from iTunes, Google Play and Windows stores.